-Before initiating the clustering process, we apply a filtering mechanism to remove anomalous student behaviors that may confound the interpretation of learning trajectories.
-In line with prior work~\cite{hoq2024explaining,shi2023kc}, we observe that certain students exhibit suspicious learning patterns, such as frequent failures on simpler early problems followed by sudden and consistent success on more advanced problems without intermediate improvement.
-These patterns, which may indicate instances of cheating or code sharing, can distort the statistical distribution of KCs and lead to erroneous conclusions.
-Therefore, we exclude submissions that match these anomalous trends to preserve the integrity of the KC discovery process.
+The third stage consolidates the previously generated latent representations into representative pattern-based KCs.
+These KCs serve as abstractions of the minimal functional substructures required to solve a programming problem, independent of surface-level syntactic differences.
+Clustering is performed using the encoded subtree vectors from the VAE encoder, which embed normalized high-attention subtrees drawn from correct student submissions.
+Before clustering, we filter out anomalous student behaviors that could distort KC interpretation.
+Consistent with prior work~\cite{hoq2024explaining,shi2023kc}, we observe that some students exhibit suspicious learning patterns, such as frequent failures on simple problems followed by sudden, consistent success on more advanced problems without intermediate improvement.
+These cases, which may indicate cheating or code sharing, can skew the KC distribution and are therefore excluded to preserve the integrity of the discovery process.

-Afterward, we isolate the subtree vectors corresponding to correct code submissions, which are expected to contain structurally sound and semantically valid programming constructs.
-We apply the K-means clustering algorithm to these vectors to group subtrees based on their similarity in the learned latent space.
-The clustering process is guided by the assumption that subtrees with similar latent encodings encode similar underlying knowledge, even if their syntactic representations differ.
-To determine the appropriate number of clusters, we employ the elbow method, a commonly used heuristic that identifies the point of diminishing returns in the variance explained by additional clusters.
-This ensures that the number of clusters balances representation fidelity and interpretability, preventing over-fragmentation of the knowledge space.
+After filtering, we cluster subtree vectors from correct code submissions, which are expected to reflect structurally sound and semantically valid constructs.
+K-means clustering is used to group subtrees based on their similarity in the learned latent space, under the assumption that subtrees with nearby encodings represent similar underlying knowledge.
+The appropriate number of clusters is determined via the elbow method, a commonly used heuristic that identifies the point of diminishing returns in the variance explained by additional clusters.